Skip to content

 Applications can subscribe to be notified of user logout via standard OpenID Connect front and back-channel mechanisms.
 Application-initiated logout at the Connect2id server is also supported.

-Managing a sea of sessions
+Managing an ocean of sessions

-The built-in session store of the Connect2id server has been optimised over the years to handle millions of concurrent sessions with low latency and presents a comprehensive web API to manage and monitor them.
+The built-in session store of the Connect2id server has been optimised over the years to handle hundreds of millions of concurrent sessions with low latency and presents a comprehensive web API to manage and monitor them.

-• Selected session attributes can be fed automatically into the issued ID tokens.
+• Selected session attributes can be automatically fed into the issued ID tokens.